De mortibus persecutorum: Constantine's dream of the cross

 One of the most important passages in De Mortibus Persecutorum occurs in Chapter XLIV wherein Lactantius describes the Battle of the Milvian Bridge and the theophany which Constantine experienced just prior to the battle.
 Differing from the account of Eusebius Pamphilus who specifically recounts a vision of a cross in the sky with the words, in hoc signo vinces, Lactantius describes a dream in which Constantine is instructed to paint the chi-rho on the shields of his soldiers.

 The Edict of Milan

-This work is also one of the sources, along with the Ecclesiastical History of Eusebius Pamphilus, of the so-called Edict of Milan.
+This work is also one of the sources, along with the Ecclesiastical History of Eusebius Pamphilus, of the Edict of Milan.
 The document is recorded here by Lactantius in the original Latin whereas the version in Eusebius is a translation from Latin into Greek.

 Manuscript history

 De Mortibus Persecutorum was mentioned among the works of Lactantius by Saint Jerome in his work, De Viris Illustribus.
 Jerome called the work De Persecutione and the work was considered lost for centuries until a manuscript was discovered in 1678 preserved in the Augustine Convent library in Moissac, France.
 For decades after the discovery, the authenticity of the work was disputed by scholars.
 French scholar Rene Pinchon proved decisively that Lactantius was the author in 1902 and this view has subsequently been adopted by most scholars.

 Since its rediscovery, the work has been translated into English several times, including versions by John Fell (1680), Gilbert Burnett (1687), Lord Hailes (1782), M. F. MacDonald (1964), and J. L. Creed (1984).
 See listings in the bibliography below.